dhis2/threat-model/README.md

 ## Adversaries

-- An external threat actor without access to DHIS2 (anonymous hacker)
+- An external threat actor without access to DHIS2 (hacker)
 - A legitimate DHIS2 User with malicious intentions
 - A legitimate DHIS2 Administrator with malicious intentions